blue gradient

 • Output tokens are everything the model returns: “thinking” + answer + tool call arguments (when applicable).

-• Each side has its own rate (see above).
-Output is pricier than input for GPT-5, so long answers cost more than long prompts.
+• Each side has its own rate.
+Output is significantly pricier than input across both GPT-5 and GPT-5.4 models, so long answers usually move your bill faster than long prompts.

 2) Cached input is deeply discounted

-If parts of your prompt repeat exactly (and meet the minimum threshold), GPT-5 applies cached input pricing to those repeated segments, $0.125 / 1M tokens for GPT-5.
+If parts of your prompt repeat exactly (and meet the minimum threshold), supported GPT-5 and GPT-5.4 models apply cached input pricing to those repeated segments.
+This makes stable system prompts, style guides, tool specs, and reusable few-shot examples much cheaper over time.

 This is perfect for stable system instructions, style guides, tool specs, or a few-shot exemplars you reuse across calls.